 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. Contractors shall comply with the terms and conditions of their Exploitation Contract and the rules, regulations and procedures of the Authority, in a manner consistent with the Convention and the Agreement.
+1. Contractors shall comply with the terms and conditions of their Exploitation Contract and the rules, regulations and procedures of the Authority, as well as the applicable Regional Environmental Management Plans, as amended from time to time in a manner consistent with the Convention and the Agreement.

-[1. ter Contractors shall comply with the national laws, Regulations and administrative measures of the Sponsoring State or States made pursuant to Articles 139 and 153(4) of the Convention and Article 4(4) of Annex III to the Convention.]
+1. ter Contractors shall comply with the national laws, Regulations and administrative measures of the Sponsoring State or States made pursuant to Articles 139 and 153(4) of the Convention and Article 4(4) of Annex III to the Convention.

-[1. quat Contractors shall throughout the term of their contract, for the purposes of activities in the Area and ancillary activities, only use vessels flagged to registries of States that are States Parties to the Authority, and only use ports located in States that are States Parties to the Authority.
-In cases where the Contractor seeks to use flags or ports of non-member States of the Authority, the prior approval of the Council is required and is conditional upon receiving a written commitment from such non-member State or States to enforce the rules, regulations and procedures of the Authority against the Contractor and to cooperate with the Authority for the purposes of securing compliance with the rules, regulations and procedures of the Authority, where required.]
+1. quat Contractors shall throughout the term of their Exploitation Contract, for the purposes of activities in the Area and ancillary activities, only use vessels flagged to registries of States that are Member States to the Authority, and only use ports located in States that are Member States to the Authority.
+In cases where the Contractor seeks to use flags or ports of non-member States of the Authority, the prior approval of the Council is required and is conditional upon receiving a written commitment from such non-member State or States to enforce the rules, regulations and procedures of the Authority against the Contractor and to cooperate with the Authority for the purposes of securing compliance with the rules, regulations and procedures of the Authority, where required.
+[Contractors shall remain current in their implementation of Best Environmental Practices and Good Industry Practices, and shall continually identify and implement solutions that reflect the most up-to-date Best Available Scientific Evidence and Best Available Techniques.]

-2. The contractor , its holding, subsidiaries, affiliated and Ultimate Parent companies, agencies and partnerships shall have responsibility or liability for any damage arising out of wrongful acts in the conduct of its operations , account being taken of contributory acts or omissions by the Authority, and shall be held liable for the actual amount of damage.
+2. [In accordance with the Exploitation Contract or the Parent Company Liability Statement, as the case may be,] the Contractor [and its Managing Company], [] shall have responsibility or liability for any damage arising out of [] [(a) the Contractor’s] operations [or (b) the operations of its subsidiaries or sub-contractors in the performance of the Plan of Work,] [] and shall be held strictly liable for the actual amount of damage.

+5. Sponsoring State shall take all legislative and administrative measures to assure that Contractors have all material, operative, and financial means to comply with the Exploitation Contract and these Regulations and that no corporate limitation shall present Contractors, holding and Ultimate Parent Companies to compensate damages and make the payment required by the Contractors under the Exploitation Contract and these Regulations.

 Please indicate the rationale for the proposal.
 [150-word limit]